canonical/platform-engineering-docs/index.rst

 Platform Engineering Team
 ==================================

 The Platform Engineering team (formerly IS DevOps) is responsible for building, transitioning and maintaining operations-specific charms in line with the latest charming standards.
 We have 3 teams with folks from Americas, EMEA and APAC and are responsible for products like Indico, Github runners, Jenkins, Wordpress, Discourse, 12-factor charms and many more!

 For a full list of charms we are responsible for, see the `Charm Engineering Releases <https://releases.juju.is/?team=IS>`_ page.

 Our mission
 -----------

-Our mission is to drive operational efficiency and enable self service capabilities through standardising workflows, building tool chains and automating key operations.
+Our mission is to drive operational efficiency and enable self service capabilities through standardizing workflows, building tool chains and automating key operations.
 We are building foundational components that allow IS to provide our internal cloud as a service.

 Roadmap